karlgrieshop/Bioinformatics_Onboarding/README.md

   ```
   then the path to the path to `script.sh` would be: `/Users/Sally/Documents/script.sh`.

-- **The $PATH** You don't need to know about the $PATH for this tutorial, but just in case your Google search gets you down the wrong rabbit hole, "The $PATH" is NOT the same as "a path" — "The $PATH" is a special environment variable in Unix-like systems that stores a list of directories that will be searched before anything else so that you can, e.g., call a program from anywhere without having to type out a path to the program.
+- **The $PATH:** You don't need to know about the $PATH for this tutorial, but just in case your Google search gets you down the wrong rabbit hole, "The $PATH" is NOT the same as "a path" — "The $PATH" is a special environment variable in Unix-like systems that stores a list of directories that will be searched before anything else so that you can, e.g., call a program from anywhere without having to type out a path to the program.

 ### Command Line, Script, and Text Editor